This article is part of a larger series on Accounting Software.

 Delete a Deposit When Not Made From Undeposited Funds

-While I recommend always running your deposits through undeposited funds, the alternative is to record a check being immediately deposited in your bank account when received.
+While we recommend always running your deposits through undeposited funds, the alternative is to record a check being immediately deposited in your bank account when received.
 For instance, when receiving a check against a customer invoice, you can choose to deposit the check immediately.
 The process for deleting this deposit is the same as the above steps.
-The difference is rather than appearing in the undeposited funds account after deletion, the customer’s check will be deleted and any invoice it offset will now have an open balance.
+The difference is, rather than appearing in the undeposited funds account after deletion, the customer’s check will be deleted and any invoice it offset will now have an open balance.

 Frequently Asked Questions (FAQs)